Sore Throat - Treatment, Causes, Home Remedies & More

 Types of sore throat include:

-- Pharyngitis: which affects the area behind the mouth
+- Pharyngitis: Affects the area behind the mouth

-- Tonsillitis: swelling & redness of the tonsils, (the soft tissue at the back of the mouth)
+- Tonsillitis: Awelling & redness of the tonsils, (the soft tissue at the back of the mouth)

 Causes of a Sore Throat